hiulit/es-theme-extras/README.md

 # Extras for RetroPie themes

+> This is my first shell script, so there are surely code errors.
+[Contributing](#contributing) is most welcomed.

-This scripts let's you install some extras for RetroPie themes.
+This script let's you install some extras for RetroPie themes.
 These extras are:

 * [x] Icons
 * [x] Splashscreens